varnish/Varnish-Book/varnish_book.rst

      -hdr "Cache-control: max-age=3"

-   from the first ``txresp``, and you you will that the second request will contain a body length of 5.
+   from the first ``txresp``, and you will that the second request will contain a body length of 5.

    .. tip::